+Inspection report for early years provision

+Unique Reference Number 310160

+Inspection date 19 December 2007

+Inspector Cathryn Parry

-Inspection report for early years provision Unique Reference Number Inspection date Inspector Type of inspection Type of care Childcare Childminding 312508 23 August 2007 Cathryn Parry ABOUT THIS INSPECTION The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
+Type of inspection Childcare

+Type of care Childminding

+ABOUT THIS INSPECTION

+The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
 The inspection was carried out under Part XA Children Act 1989 as introduced by the Care Standards Act 2000 and, where nursery education is provided, under Schedule 26 of the School Standards and Framework Act 1998.

 This report details the main strengths and any areas for improvement identified during the inspection.
 The judgements included in the report are made in relation to the outcomes for children set out in the Children Act 2004; the National Standards for under 8s day care and childminding; and, where nursery education is provided, the Curriculum guidance for the foundation stage.

 The report includes information on any complaints about the childcare provision which Ofsted has received since the last inspection or registration or 1 April 2004 whichever is the later.

-The key inspection judgements and what they mean Outstanding: this aspect of the provision is of exceptionally high quality Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound Inadequate: this aspect of the provision is not good enough For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.
-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+The key inspection judgements and what they mean

+Outstanding: this aspect of the provision is of exceptionally high quality

+Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound

+Inadequate: this aspect of the provision is not good enough

+For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.

+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT SORT OF SETTING IS IT?

-The childminder was registered 1992.
-She lives with her adult son and two younger sons aged 17 and 13 years in the residential area of Hebburn in South Tyneside.
-The whole of the ground floor and the back bedroom and bathroom on the first floor of the childminder's house are registered to be used for childminding.
-There is an enclosed back yard area for outdoor play.
+The childminder was registered in 1994.
+She lives in the residential area of Marden in Cullercaots.
+The whole of the ground floor and the bathroom on the first floor of the childminder's house are used for childminding.
+There is a fully enclosed garden for outside play.

 The childminder is registered to care for a maximum of six children at any one time and is currently minding no children.
 She would walk to local schools to take and collect children and would attend the local parent and toddler group.

 When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.

 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.

-THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.
+THE EFFECTIVENESS OF THE PROVISION

+Helping children to be healthy